DUNE-DAQ/docs/docs/packages/readoutlibs/README.md

 _Last git commit to the markdown source of this page:_

-_Author: John Freeman_
+_Author: floriangroetschla_

-_Date: Tue Jul 16 08:46:43 2024 -0500_
+_Date: Mon Nov 22 15:05:47 2021 +0100_

-_If you see a problem with the documentation on this page, please file an Issue at [https://github.com/DUNE-DAQ/datahandlinglibs/issues](https://github.com/DUNE-DAQ/datahandlinglibs/issues)_
+_If you see a problem with the documentation on this page, please file an Issue at [https://github.com/DUNE-DAQ/readoutlibs/issues](https://github.com/DUNE-DAQ/readoutlibs/issues)_
 </font>